© Unofficial Royalty 2024

 September 27, 1601 – Birth of King Louis XIII of France at the Château de Fontainebleau in Fontainebleau, Seine-et-Marne, France

 Louis XIII became King of France at the age of eight upon the assassination of his father King Henri IV of France.
 His mother Marie de’ Medici was appointed Regent.
 In 1615, Louis married Anne of Austria.
 They had two sons King Louis XIV and Philippe I, Duke of Orléans.
-Although best associated with later generations of French monarchs, the Palace of Versailles has its origins with Louis XIII.
+Although best associated with later generations of French monarchs, the Palace of Versailles originated with Louis XIII.
 Having gone on several hunting trips in the area, King Louis XIII ordered the construction of a hunting lodge in 1624.
 Several years later, he acquired the surrounding land and began to enlarge the building.
-It was under his son’s reign that the small hunting lodge was transformed into a grand palace, and became the seat of the French monarchy.
+Under his son’s reign, the small hunting lodge was transformed into a grand palace, and became the seat of the French monarchy.

 Unofficial Royalty: King Louis XIII of France